ocaml/dune/doc/dune-files.rst

    .. versionadded:: 2.8

-   Control how flags coming grom ``ocamlc -config`` are passed to the C compiler command line.
+   Control how flags coming from ``ocamlc -config`` are passed to the C compiler command line.

    Historically, they have been systematically prepended without a way to